Research Experience for Undergraduates (REU) Program at Dartmouth

 Who's Eligible

-• Currently enrolled, non-Dartmouth science and engineering majors (Students who graduate prior to the summer are ineligible)
+• Non-Dartmouth science and engineering majors currently enrolled in a four-year degree program.
+(Students who graduate prior to the summer are ineligible)

 • US citizens or permanent residents only